 Given the nascent status of hMSC-EVs within biotechnology, intriguing parallels can be drawn with the growth of monoclonal antibody (mAb) bioproduction observed 20-40 years ago, where process innovations drove bioreactor productivity up ~10-fold between 1985 and 2021 to more than 3g/L using Chinese Hamster Ovary (CHO) cells.
 In the early mAb era (1985-2000), products were seldom approved and highly expensive to develop and produce.
 Today, mAb-associated cost of goods and services (COGS) have decreased significantly, yet their revenues add up to a global market of more than $100B.
 A similar path awaits hMSC-EV therapeutics, considering a leading indicator of related publications that exhibits exponential growth.

-A major objective at RoosterBio is to advance an hMSC-EV manufacturing system complete with upstream process, downstream process, and stringent characterization that can consistently produce lots of 1013 to 1015 hMSC-EVs (~1,000 and 10,000 doses per lot, accordingly) for therapeutic purposes, which will accommodate late-phase clinical trials and the manufacture of fully commercialized products.
+A major objective at RoosterBio is to advance an extracellular vesicle/exosome manufacturing system complete with upstream process, downstream process, and stringent characterization that can consistently produce lots of 1013 to 1015 hMSC-EVs (~1,000 and 10,000 doses per lot, accordingly) for therapeutic purposes.
+This system will accommodate late-phase clinical trials and the manufacture of fully commercialized products.
 We invite you to join us on this journey to help make well-engineered hMSC-EVs a thriving therapeutic modality.

 - Lembong, J., et al., Bioreactor Parameters for Microcarrier-Based Human MSC Expansion under Xeno-Free Conditions in a Vertical-Wheel System.
 Bioengineering (Basel), 2020.
 7(3).
 10.3390/bioengineering7030073